Tuesday, September 24, 2013

 Next, I put the back on flush with the edge of the roof.
 And then the fasten the front with a tiny bit of setback (maybe 1/8 inch[?] for looks).

-Then, I measure the distance between the front and back to determine how wide my side boards should be.
-I'll cut my sides to extend down the same length as the front piece.
-Each side was typically 5 inches long.
 The distances between front and back on each bird house ranged from 3-7/8 to 4-1/8 inches, so I cut the widths for each bird house accordingly, only this time I used a table saw to rip that bit of excess from the width of the fencing.

 Test fit a side after cutting it to the measured width.
 Then mark for length.